improvess/raspberry-as-gige-camera/docs/python3_client_tutorial.md

 > The devices `/dev/video10`-`/dev/video16` are not actually physical devices.
 They are fake devices created by the V4L2 library.

 In this case, I'm using a USB camera.
-So, check for malconnection issues is relatively easy.
-For a CSI camera it requires a little bit of more effort.
-The CSI cable can be ivenrted or slight slipping.
-The camera module cannot be enabled or your video memory setting is slow.
-Cover the correct connection of each camera type to Raspberry Pis is besides the objective of this tutorial.
+Therefore, checking for malconnection issues is relatively easy.
+For a CSI camera, it requires a little bit of more effort though.
+The CSI cable can be invenrted or slight slipping.
+The camera module cannot be enabled or maybe your video memory setting is slow.
+Cover the correct connection of each camera type is besides the objective of this tutorial.

 > Check the [official tutorial](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera) to learn how to connect your CSI camera to Raspberry Pi.